 + Dialogue structure

-Developmental Editing is a very technical and explicit look at not only the copy and structure of the manuscript, but also the underlying craft elements that led the author to write what they did.
-It looks at plot and character as well as the sentence structure and elements not covered by Copy Editing along.
+Developmental Editing is a very technical and explicit look at not only the text on the page, but also the underlying craft elements that led the author to write what they did.
+It looks at plot and character as well as the sentence structure and elements not covered by what a copyedit can do.
 It is also an analysis of writing habits and motivation and strategies for improving both.